dougmiller/theMetaCityArticles/016-lets-make-a-terrible-markdown-extension-pt4.md

 [TOC]

 We now have all the parts in place to write the class that does the actual work of transforming text.
-As previously mentioned there are several places throughout the markdown pipeline that we can insert our extension.
-[Lets read the docs](https://pythonhosted.org/Markdown/extensions/api.html) and then have a brief look at each.
+As previously mentioned, there are several places throughout the markdown pipeline that we can insert our extension.
+[Lets read the docs](https://pythonhosted.org/Markdown/extensions/api.html) then have a brief look at each.

 ##Processors
 The general flow here is to look at the source, attempt to parse it and build a tree out of it, making manipulations along the way, then serialising the tree out as HTML.